Ammonium chloride: Food

 Ammonium chloride, under the name sal ammoniac or salmiak is used as food additive under the E number E510, working as a yeast nutrient in breadmaking and as an acidifier.
 It is a feed supplement for cattle and an ingredient in nutritive media for yeasts and many microorganisms.

-Ammonium chloride is used to spice up dark sweets called salty liquorice (popular in the Nordic countries, Benelux and northern Germany), in baking to give cookies a very crisp texture, and in the liquor Salmiakki Koskenkorva for flavouring.
-In Iran, Tajikistan, India, Pakistan and Arab countries it is called "Noshader" and is used to improve the crispness of snacks such as samosas and jalebi.
+Ammonium chloride is used in baking to give cookies a very crisp texture, to spice up dark sweets called salty liquorice (popular in the Nordic countries, Benelux and northern Germany), and in the liquor Salmiakki Koskenkorva for flavouring.
+In Turkey, Iran, Tajikistan, India, Pakistan and Arab countries it is called "noshader" and is used to improve the crispness of snacks such as samosas and jalebi.

 In the laboratory

 Ammonium chloride has been used historically to produce low temperatures in cooling baths.

 Ammonium chloride solutions with ammonia are used as buffer solutions including ACK (Ammonium-Chloride-Potassium) lysis buffer.

-In paleontology, ammonium chloride vapor is deposited on fossils, where the substance forms a brilliant white, easily removed and fairly harmless and inert layer of tiny crystals.
-That covers up any coloration the fossil may have, and if lighted at an angle highly enhances contrast in photographic documentation of three-dimensional specimens.
+In paleontology, ammonium chloride vapor is deposited on fossils, where the substance forms a brilliant white, easily removed and fairly harmless and inert layer of tiny crystals that covers up any coloration the fossil may have, and if lighted at an angle highly enhances contrast in photographic documentation of three-dimensional specimens.
 The same technique is applied in archaeology to eliminate reflection on glass and similar specimens for photography.

 In organic synthesis saturated NH4Cl solution is typically used to quench reaction mixtures.

+It has a lambda transition at 242.8 K and zero pressure.